ATeamOfPeople/ATOC/README.txt

 A Team of Crawl
 	by A Team of People

-This is a pre-alpha roguelike. very very pre alpha. it needs work.
+This is a pre-alpha roguelike. very very pre alpha.
+It's currently broken and I can't figure out why :(.

+Originally developed alongside of a guide, but has quickly turned into a creation of my own.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Defense?
 Power?
 What lol?